 Through celebration events, we regularly identify that Maths is everywhere around the children and is something that everyone uses.
 Our problem solving (Nasty Maths) approach regularly exposes children to real life applications for the maths they have learnt.

 Each year group uses White Rose to deliver the knowledge objectives as set out in the National Curriculum.
 We celebrate acquisition of knowledge through IXL Mastery, and TT Rock Stars speed and accuracy.
 All foundation subjects express links to maths wherever possible.

 We consistently establish learning start points through assessment for learning opportunities (Nasty Maths) at the beginning of lessons.
 Next steps are then established through their knowledge demonstrated through the task.
 Children are regularly expected to reason their answers, both through verbal discussions and written examples.
 Children are encouraged to be independent learners selecting the correct challenge for them from a plethora of resources.
 Appropriate next steps are identified through regular and timely verbal and written feedback.

 We frequently celebrate Maths as a subject that is for everyone.
 Teachers provide a range of differentiation to ensure all learners are actively engaged and challenged at their ability level.
-Where appropriate, children use support resources such as base ten, number lines, Numicon, number rods, multiplication squares etc to help them access the learning.
+Learning is scaffolded as appropriate, for example using base ten, number lines, Numicon, number rods, multiplication squares etc to help them access the learning.
 Tutorials and interventions are also offered to boost progress for targeted children.
 Turbo Maths uses a low threshold/high ceiling approach to include all learners.

 maths long term plan